metadata toggle

 Contraindications

-The product should not be administered to rabbits, guinea pigs, hamsters or gerbils.
+Do not administer to rabbits, guinea pigs, hamsters or gerbils.
 Caution is advised in its use in other very small herbivores.

 Special precautions for use

-Do not use in animals with known hypersensitivity to penicillin or other substances of the beta-lactam group.
+Do not use in cases of hypersensitivity to penicillin or other substances of the beta-lactam group.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals